OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 ---------
 Manage optional SQL functions and triggers:

-    - Taxon list auto update: Add 'scientific name' and 'alternative names' to the taxon table which used by the taxon filter,
+    - Taxon list auto update: Add 'scientific name' and 'alternative names' to the taxon table which is used by the taxon filter,
-    - Taxon name auto update: updates the data table on taxon table updatin,
+    - Taxon name auto update: updates the data table on taxon table updating,
-    - History: create history lines in the "history table" after update and delete rows,
+    - History: create history lines in the "history table" after updating and delete rows,
-    - Access rules: create a rule line in the "rules table" after inserting new row.
+    - Access rules: create a rule line in the "rules table" after inserting a new row.
 The rules applied are from the form settings.

 Species names
 -------------
 Taxon table management interface.
-Assign species names to the following categories: [accepted name], [synonym name], [common name], [mispelled name] The species names in the taxon table (species name database) is used by the "taxon-name-repair-background-jobs" and the search interfaces.
+Assign species names to the following categories: [accepted name], [synonym name], [common name], [mispelled name] The species names in the taxon table (species name database) are used by the "taxon-name-repair-background-jobs" and the search interfaces.

 Access